Vita-Diva/bttcdoc/docs/en/validator/node.md

 * tron_grid_url - event service for Tron mainnet node, used to query event logs.Example:tron_grid_url = "[http://47.252.35.194:8547](http://47.252.35.194:8547)"

-Save the changes in heimdall-config.toml.
+Save the changes in delivery-config.toml.

-#### Configure the Bor node
+#### Configure the bttc node

-Open for editing `~/.bor/data/bor/static-nodes.json`.
+Open for editing `~/.bttc/data/bttc/static-nodes.json`.

 In static-nodes.json, change the following:

 * Use "<enode://sentry_machine_enodeID@sentry_machine_ip:30303>" to replace the node ID and IP address of the BTTC set on the sentry node machine.
-To get the node ID of Bor on the sentry machine:
+To get the node ID of bttc on the sentry machine:
     1. Login to the sentry machine.
-    2. Run bootnode -nodekey ~/.bor/data/bor/nodekey -writeaddress.
+    2. Run bootnode -nodekey ~/.bttc/data/bttc/nodekey -writeaddress.
 * Example

 ```sh